 During 2004, we focused on hiring our management team and initial operating employees and on in-licensing our first product candidate, Omigard.
 Substantial operations did not commence until September 2004.
 During 2005, we completed the special protocol assessment, or SPA, for Omigard, and initiated a Phase III clinical trial of this product candidate.
 In July 2007, we announced that the FDA agreed with our proposal to increase the number of patients to be enrolled in our ongoing Phase III clinical trial of Omigard from 1,250 to 1,850 patients.
 This proposal was prompted by our planned re-analysis of data from the initial Phase III clinical trial of Omigard, which was conducted by our licensor.
 Using a slightly different, stricter definition of local catheter site infections, or LCSIs, the re-analysis indicated a statistically significant reduction in the number of LCSIs of 42% in the Omigard treatment arm as compared to the povidone-iodine treatment arm, while the original analysis of data from this trial indicated a statistically significant reduction of LCSIs of approximately 49%.
-Because the target sample size for our ongoing Phase III clinical trial of Omigard is based, in part, upon the LCSI rate and treatment effect of the original Phase III clinical trial of this product candidate, we determined that adding patients would be prudent in order to maintain the statistical power of the study.
-We expect that increasing the enrollment in the Phase III clinical trial of Omigard will delay the completion of enrollment in this study from the second half of 2007 to the second quarter of 2008 and will require greater financial resources than originally anticipated.
+Because the target sample size for our ongoing Phase III clinical trial of Omigard is based in part upon the LCSI rate and treatment effect of the original Phase III clinical trial of this product candidate, we determined that adding patients would be prudent in order to maintain the statistical power of the trial.
+Increasing the enrollment in the Phase III clinical trial of Omigard will require greater financial resources than originally anticipated and delay the completion of enrollment in this study from the second half of 2007 to the second quarter of 2008.